stolostron/rhacm-docs/governance/policy_overview.md

     Create custom policy controllers to validate the compliance of your policies.
 For more information about other policy controllers, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).

+For more information on how the policy elements are utilized, see [Red Hat Advanced Cluster Management for Kubernetes policy example](policy_example.md).
 See [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](compliance_intro.md) for more policy topics.